-Both Picnik and Pixlr work in a similar way.
+Both Canva and Pixlr work in a similar way.
 You just upload your image, edit using their website interface, then download the edited pic to your computer.

 Adobe Photoshop – the big momma’s house of image editing.
 Unfortunately it costs a pretty penny unless you have friends who are generous with their software (I’m not of course advocating bootlegging…..)